 As well as developing WriteUpp, we (Pathway Software) work extensively with the NHS both on and off site.
 This means that our staff have access to Patient Identifiable Information (PII) on a daily basis.
 As part of our pre-existing contracts with the NHS, our staff are all background checked using Dun & Bradstreet.
 In addition, they are required as part of their employment contract to undertake Acceptable Use of IT Training, Acceptable Use of Mobile Devices Training and PII training.

 We are also accredited to have remote access to NHS Servers in three different Trusts from our offices here in Chester.

 In the event that you choose to unsubscribe from WriteUpp your account and client details will be deleted after a 45 day “cooling off” period.

 Pathway Software, the developer of WriteUpp, is registered with the Information Commissioners Office (ICO).
-ICO is the Government office responsible for the enforcement of the Data Protection Act 1998 - Our registration number is Z2865352
+ICO is the Government office responsible for the enforcement of the Data Protection Act 1998 and its successor GDPR - Our registration number is Z2865352.

-If you have any further questions or concerns about the way we protect your data please contact Bob Bond, (our CEO) directly on 01244 515563.
+If you have any further questions or concerns about the way we protect your data please contact support via firstname.lastname@example.org.

 Need More Help?

 We understand that not everything is black and white, so if you need some help, click "Submit A Request" ticket and one of our team will help you out as soon as possible.